|Partner Institution/Organization Homepage:||Click to visit|

 |Time Away:||Academic Year, Fall Semester, Spring Semester||Housing options:||Apartment (Shared)|

-This Princeton-University of Cantabria (UC) exchange program in engineering is appropriate for all CEE students, including those in the Structural and Architectural tracks.
+The exchange program in engineering between Princeton University and the University of Cantabria is appropriate for all CEE students, including those in the Structural and Architectural tracks.
 MAE students, especially those with the Spanish ability to take engineering courses in Spanish, may also take advantage of this opportunity.
 The UC engineering program is particularly strong in hydrology and complements the Princeton CEE curriculum by offering courses in marine and coastal engineering.

 Engineering students studying at UC for the spring semester will have the option to participate in a summer internship.
 The internship possibilities include research placements at UC as well as work placements in public civil engineering offices and private construction companies.
 Some of the companies with which UC has ties include Ferrovia, ACS, Gamesa, and Acciona.